Blog

 • Light and dark stained wood

-For countertop services in the Pittsburgh, Pennsylvania area, trust Marvista Design + Build – call our team at (412) 652-9027 or contact us online today!
+For countertop services in the Pittsburgh, Pennsylvania area, trust Marvista Design + Build – contact our team today. to get started.

 White Quartz Countertops

-White countertops work well for homeowners in Pittsburgh who want a contemporary look and feel to their new kitchen.
-White also works exceedingly well in smaller kitchens when paired with flat front cabinetry because they help to make space look larger than it actually is.
-In transitional or traditional designed kitchens, white countertops can serve as a dramatic contrast to heavily grained wood cabinets, larger butcher blocks and other more dramatic surface materials.
+White countertops work well for homeowners in Pittsburgh who want a contemporary look.
+White also works well in smaller kitchens when paired with flat-front cabinetry because they help make space look larger than it actually is.
+In transitional or traditional style kitchens, white countertops can serve as a dramatic contrast to heavily grained wood cabinets, larger butcher blocks, and other more dramatic surface materials.

 Speckled or Flecked White/Cream Countertops

-Speckled or flecked white, cream and other lighter-toned countertops serve to soften a space and work well in transitional and traditional design motifs.
-These countertops also don’t show as much dust or dirt as white counterparts.
+Speckled or flecked white, cream, and other lighter-toned countertops serve to soften a space and work well in transitional and traditional designs.
+These countertops also don’t show as much dust or dirt as white countertops.

-Black, dark grey and other dark-toned countertops work well in kitchens with other dark surfaces provided there is an abundance of both natural, in-ceiling, pendants, track or other light.
-Dark surfaces absorb light; white lighter surfaces reflect light.
-Dark countertops help to complement painted cabinets that are so on trend today in blue and green tones.
-Dark countertops are a perfect complement to white cabinets to achieve a classic look.
+Black, dark gray, and other dark-toned countertops work well in kitchens with other dark surfaces, provided there’s an abundance of natural, in-ceiling, pendants, track, or other light.
+Dark surfaces absorb light; white and lighter surfaces reflect light.
+Dark countertops complement painted cabinets that are on trend today in blue and green tones.
+They’re also a perfect complement to white cabinets to achieve a classic look.

 Gray/Mid-Tone Quartz Countertops

-Gray, cream and other mid-tone colors are extremely popular because of their neutrality.
-Gray contrasts ever so nicely with colored cabinetry and kitchens with a variety of finishes.
+Gray, cream, and other mid-tone colors are extremely popular because of their neutrality.
+Gray contrasts nicely with colored cabinetry and kitchens with a variety of finishes.
 Gray can also soften the starkness of white cabinetry.

 Marble or Veined Quartz/Stone Countertops

-Marble countertops with their rich and deep veins can serve as a dramatic focal point.
+Marble countertops, with their rich and deep veins, can serve as a dramatic focal point.
 Other richly veined stone countertops scream, ‘look at me,’ and for good reason.
-Statement-making stone tends to work more effectively in larger kitchen spaces especially when it is contrasted with darker cabinets.
+Statement-making stone tends to work more effectively in larger kitchens, especially when it’s contrasted with darker cabinets.

 Wood Countertops

-Wood adds warmth to kitchen space and often specified for homeowners attracted to a transitional motif.
-Wood also serves nicely as a cutting block insert in an island or other countertops to help provide a contrasting accent to space.
-Lighter wood stains work better in more casual settings while darker stains help to achieve a more formal look and feel.
+Wood adds warmth to kitchens and is often specified for homeowners attracted to a transitional style.
+Wood also serves nicely as a cutting block insert in an island or other countertops to help provide a contrasting accent to the space.
+Lighter wood stains work better in more casual settings while darker stains achieve a more formal look and feel.

 What color countertops would work best in your new kitchen?
-Please give Marvista Design + Build a call at (412) 652-9027, contact us online, or visit our showroom at 2435 Beechwood Blvd.
-Pittsburgh, PA 15217 (by appointment, only) and let us help you to make a perfect choice.
+Call Marvista Design + Build today or visit our showroom at 2435 Beechwood Blvd.
+Pittsburgh, PA, 15217 (by appointment only), and let us help you make the perfect choice.

 you’re officially invited let’s bring your dreams home